Celytic/Wine-Game-Compatibilities/Game-list.md

 # If you would like me to test a game, submit an issue ticket and I will check the game out.

+# Flash Flash Revolution
+A relic of the mid 2000s; the R3 engine has an exe file that works perfectly out of the box using the newer versions of Wine; currently got it running via 6.16.
+Plays better than osu!mania and Quaver.

 # Guild Wars 2
 Game plays fine; used Lutris script to install and play.
 Not a lot of testing, but will do more.